-- · Future supply and demand for our products; - The extent of the dependence of certain of our businesses on certain market sectors; - The cyclicality of certain of our businesses (such as Kronos' titanium dioxide pigment ("TiO2") operations); - Customer inventory levels; - Changes in raw material and other operating costs (such as energy, ore and steel costs) and our ability to pass those costs on to our customers or offset them with reductions in other operating costs; - Changes in the availability of raw materials (such as ore); - General global economic and political conditions (such as changes in the level of gross domestic product in various regions of the world and the impact of such changes on demand for, among other things, TiO2 and component products); - Competitive products and prices, including increased competition from low-cost manufacturing sources (such as China); - · Possible disruption of our business or increases in the cost of doing business resulting from terrorist activities or global conflicts; - · Customer and competitor strategies; - The impact of pricing and production decisions; - · Competitive technology positions; - The introduction of trade barriers; - The ability of our subsidiaries to pay us dividends; - The impact of current or future government regulations (including employee healthcare benefit related regulations); - Uncertainties associated with new product development and the development of new product features; - Fluctuations in currency exchange rates (such as changes in the exchange rate between the U.S. dollar and each of the euro, the Norwegian krone, the Canadian dollar and the New Taiwan dollar) or possible disruptions to our business resulting from potential instability resulting from uncertainties associated with the euro; - Operating interruptions (including, but not limited to, labor disputes, leaks, natural disasters, fires, explosions, unscheduled or unplanned downtime and transportation interruptions); - · The timing and amounts of insurance recoveries; - · Our ability to renew, amend, refinance or establish credit facilities; - Our ability to maintain sufficient liquidity; - The ultimate outcome of income tax audits, tax settlement initiatives or other tax matters;
+- Future supply and demand for our products; - The extent of the dependence of certain of our businesses on certain market sectors; - The cyclicality of certain of our businesses (such as Kronos' titanium dioxide pigment ("TiO2") operations); - Customer inventory levels; - Unexpected or earlier-than-expected industry expansion; - Changes in raw material and other operating costs (such as energy, ore and steel costs) and our ability to pass those costs on to our customers or offset them with reductions in other operating costs; - Changes in the availability of raw materials (such as ore); - General global economic and political conditions (such as changes in the level of gross domestic product in various regions of the world and the impact of such changes on demand for, among other things, TiO2 and component products); - · Competitive products and prices, including increased competition from low-cost manufacturing sources (such as China); - · Possible disruption of our business or increases in the cost of doing business resulting from terrorist activities or global conflicts; - Customer and competitor strategies; - The impact of pricing and production decisions; - Competitive technology positions; - The introduction of trade barriers; - The ability of our subsidiaries to pay us dividends; - · The impact of current or future government regulations (including employee healthcare benefit related regulations); - Uncertainties associated with new product development and the development of new product features; - Fluctuations in currency exchange rates (such as changes in the exchange rate between the U.S. dollar and each of the euro, the Norwegian krone, the Canadian dollar and the New Taiwan dollar) or possible disruptions to our business resulting from potential instability resulting from uncertainties associated with the euro; - Operating interruptions (including, but not limited to, labor disputes, leaks, natural disasters, fires, explosions, unscheduled or unplanned downtime and transportation interruptions); - The timing and amounts of insurance recoveries; - Our ability to renew, amend, refinance or establish credit facilities; - Our ability to maintain sufficient liquidity; - The ultimate outcome of income tax audits, tax settlement initiatives or other tax matters; - Our ultimate ability to utilize income tax attributes or changes in income tax rates related to such attributes, the benefits of which have been recognized under the more-likely-than-not recognition criteria (such as Kronos' ability to utilize its German net operating loss carryforwards);

-- Our ultimate ability to utilize income tax attributes or changes in income tax rates related to such attributes, the benefits of which have been recognized under the more-likely-than-not recognition criteria (such as Kronos' ability to utilize its German net operating loss carryforwards); - Environmental matters (such as those requiring compliance with emission and discharge standards for existing and new facilities, or new developments regarding environmental remediation at sites related to our former operations); - Government laws and regulations and possible changes therein (such as changes in government regulations which might impose various obligations on former manufacturers of lead pigment and lead-based paint, including NL, with respect to asserted health concerns associated with the use of such products); - The ultimate resolution of pending litigation (such as NL's lead pigment litigation, environmental and other litigation and Kronos' class action litigation); - Our ability to comply with covenants contained in our revolving bank credit facilities; - Our ability to complete, obtain approval of and comply with the conditions of our licenses and permits (such as approval by the Texas Commission on Environmental Quality ("TCEQ") of license conditions of WCS's LLRW disposal license including its financial assurance provisions): - · Our ability to successfully overturn any currently-pending or possible future challenge to WCS' operating licenses and permits; and - Possible future litigation.
+- Environmental matters (such as those requiring compliance with emission and discharge standards for existing and new facilities, or new developments regarding environmental remediation at sites related to our former operations); - Government laws and regulations and possible changes therein (such as changes in government regulations which might impose various obligations on former manufacturers of lead pigment and lead-based paint, including NL, with respect to asserted health concerns associated with the use of such products); - The ultimate resolution of pending litigation (such as NL's lead pigment litigation, environmental and other litigation and Kronos' class action litigation); - Our ability to comply with covenants contained in our revolving bank credit facilities; - Our ability to complete and comply with the conditions of our licenses and permits; - Our ability to successfully overturn any currently-pending or possible future challenge to WCS' operating licenses and permits; and - Possible future litigation.